geerlingguy/ansible-role-docker_arm/README.md

 The version of Docker to install.
 Check for available versions with `apt-cache madison docker-ce`.

+    docker_version: latest

+To install the latest version of Docker available for your OS.

     docker_install_recommends: false

 Whether to install recommended packages alongside docker-ce.